Graph Data Augmentation for Graph Machine Learning: A Survey: Challenges and Directions

-As GDA is a relatively new topic, many GDA techniques (as shown in \cref{tab:methods}) have been proposed and used independently.
-However, an ideal GDA solution would have to select and tune many data augmentation techniques prior to deployment.
-This challenge has been observed in CV.
-For example, over ten independent augmentation operations exist for image data~\cite{cubuk2019autoaugment}, each with its own magnitude parameter.
-CV researchers then developed automated augmentation solutions to adaptively customize augmentation strategies for each (batch of) object.
-Although several automated augmentation solutions exist for graph contrastive learning, automated augmentation methods for (semi-)supervised graph learning are still needed.
-Moreover, the automated augmentation solutions should be transferable.
+Given the rapid development of GDA techniques in recent years, automated GDA methods have been proposed to automatically tune the augmentation strategy for different datasets and tasks.
+Nonetheless, the existing automated GDA methods for graph data (as introduced in \cref{sec:autoaug}) mainly focus on specific datasets and downstream tasks.
+Ideally, automated augmentation solutions should be transferable.
 That is, domain adaptation is a desired characteristic for automated GDA techniques.
-When the automated augmentation method trained on one dataset could only be used on that dataset, the method would just automate the hyperparameter training process and lose the generalizability~\cite{you2021graph}.
-Therefore, for an ideal automated GDA method, it should be able to be trained on one dataset and used for many, ideally cross domain.
-Automated GDA methods that can be transferable across domains are still missing.
+When the automated augmentation method trained on one dataset could only be used on that dataset, the method may be equivalent to automating the hyperparameter tuning process and lose the generalizability across datasets~\cite{zhao2022autogda}.
+Therefore, for an ideal automated GDA method, it should be able to be trained on one dataset and used for many, ideally cross domain or under OOD settings.
+Automated GDA methods that can be transferable across domains are still missing in the literature.
+Moreover, on certain types of graph data such as molecule graphs, most commonly used GDA operations would change the underlying semantics of the graph.
+For example, dropping a carbon atom from the phenyl ring of aspirin breaks the aromatic system and results in a alkene chain~\cite{lee2021augmentation}, which is an entirely different chemical compound.
+This motivates a need for domain-based regularization methods for such tasks.
+So far, only \citet{sun2021mocl} proposed MoCL that considers the semantic information brought by local substructures when augmenting the molecule graphs, leaving domain-based regularization GDA methods rather under-explored.